By Pragyansharma Polavarapu

 disparities and social exploitation and sometimes painted pen pictures of the

-conservative society and some of the high moral principles that guided rural India .
-They were first written in
+conservative society and some of the high moral principles that guided rural India since2000 years . when college educated

-Indian languages, like novels of Sarath Chandra chatterji and Munshi Prem
+languages. such social problems were first discussed mainly in literature in Indian languages---as in novels of Sarath Chandra chatterji and Munshi

 There are scores of great authors and sharp minds in modern Indian languages.
 One wishes they